ellisztamas/amajus_dispersal_ms/03_analysis/04_mating_events/README.md

 Python scripts to infer mating events between mothers and individual pollen donors.

+This is done in two ways:
+1. Including dispersal information from the MCMC output
+2. Based on genetics only.

+`job_submission.sh` is a bash script that runs the mating script on each MCMC output, and submits this as a job array to SLURM.

+## Using covariates

 This is done for the output of the MCMC analysis in `03_analysis/03_mcmc/01_mcmc_restrict_kurtosis/`.
 This takes each of the four chains, discards the first 1500 iterations as burn-in, and infers mating events based on dispersal parameters for each of the 1000 remaining iterations.